gterren/geospatial_perspective_reprojection/README.md

 The infrared sky images and the map of New Mexico, USA displayed in the article are inside the folder /data.

+The notebook that constains the correct Geospatial Perspective Reprojection is results_v2.ipynb.

+The notebook results.ipynb corresponds to previous implementations, and prespective_transformation.ipynb notebook is the notebook used during the development.

 ## Dataset

 A sample dataset is publicaly available in DRYAD repository: https://datadryad.org/stash/dataset/doi%253A10.5061%252Fdryad.zcrjdfn9m